 What Has Changed About Effective Job Search?

-Recently, employers have turned to technology to help them manage the increasingly large numbers of applications and resumes they receive, often exceeding several hundred responses for each job posting.
+Recently, employers have turned to technology to help them manage the increasingly large numbers of applications and resumes they receive, an average of 250 responses for each job posting.
 That volume of resumes, combined with the more widespread use of search engines and social media, has created technology “traps” that job seekers need to understand in order to avoid them.

-Employers are using technology in ways that are transparent to job seekers:
+Employers are using technology in three major ways that are transparent to job seekers:

 Employers compare the resumes and applications submitted by job seekers with what social media shows them.
 Do the dates, employers, job titles, education, etc, agree with the application or not?
+Do the other social media activities (LinkedIn groups, etc.) support the expertise and accomplishments claimed on the resume?
 Applicants who lack online validation of the “facts” on their resumes have a handicap.
-This is why LinkedIn can be a job seeker’s best friend.
+This is why LinkedIn and Google Plus Profiles can be a job seeker’s best friend.

 Resumes submitted to many employers, particularly large employers, are often stored in a database known as an applicant tracking system.
 Use of an ATS makes the keywords used in resumes even more important than in the past.
 A resume which doesn’t contain the “correct” keywords (those the recruiter is using to search through the ATS for qualified applicants) will not be displayed to the recruiter by the ATS.
 Consequently, without the appropriate keywords in your resume, your resume will not be seen, no matter how “perfectly qualified” you are for the job.